cloud-bulldozer/orion/README.md

 For enhanced troubleshooting and debugging, Orion supports the ```--debug``` flag, enabling the generation of detailed debug logs.

+Activate Orion's regression detection tool for performance-scale CPT runs effortlessly with the ```--hunter-analyze``` command.
+This seamlessly integrates with metadata and hunter, ensuring a robust and efficient regression detection process.

 Additionally, users can specify a custom path for the output CSV file using the ```--output``` flag, providing control over the location where the generated CSV will be stored.

 Orion's seamless integration with metadata and hunter ensures a robust regression detection tool for perf-scale CPT runs.